How to Make Money with Online Courses: A Beginner’s Guide

 Course creator, parenting coach

-• Your following lists and audience
+Consider the following lists and your audience

 The larger your audience, the more people are exposed to your course.
 Even with an average conversion rate of 1-3% (the percentage of students who will actually buy after seeing your course), a bigger audience leads to more potential sales.